teuben/teunix/Install/Linux_U24.04.md

 1. snaps.
 I'd probably prefer AppImage, but enuf said.  https://www.kubuntuforums.net/showthread.php/76713-Confused-about-snaps
 2. flatpak.
 Same, all these issues with living in a container.
 Wasted diskspace, etc.

+Oddities in this version:

+1. video card causes crash?
+Trying out the nomodeset kernel option
+2. default cpufreq max was not 4.0, needed cpupower_gui
+3. old nemobench5 was 588, now with gcc 13.2 it seems more like 670-690? even got as high as 721
+4. same hardware, with gcc-11, PopOS! gave well over 700

 ## Details

 Before we start, there are two ways to install U23:  fresh  or updating from a previous one.
 My